Raymond Duval: World War II

 World War II broke out in September 1939.
 Promoted to lieutenant colonel in December 1939, Duval was transferred to Metz to serve on the Maginot Line with the 3rd Army.
 During the Battle of France, he was taken prisoner along with the general staff by the Germans on 22 June 1940, the day France surrendered to Germany.
 He escaped to Vichy France soon after.

 Serving in the army of Vichy France, Duval was promoted to colonel on 25 September 1941, and left for Ankara as a military attaché in Turkey.
 Upon his return to France in October 1942, he took command of the 159th Alpine Infantry Regiment in Grenoble.
 After the German invasion of the unoccupied zone of France in November 1942, he entered the French Resistance.
 He escaped from France with General Alphonse Joseph Georges by plane on 20 May 1943 and joined the Free French forces.
 After various commands in French North Africa, he was transferred in May 1944 to the French Expeditionary Corps in Italy as commander of the divisional infantry of the 3rd Algerian Infantry Division, and during that tour of duty was promoted to général de brigade on 25 June 1944.
 He liberated Siena in July 1944 while in command of the division.
 Landing in Provence in Operation Dragoon — the Allied invasion of southern France — in August 1944 with the French 1st Army, he advanced up the Rhône with his troops.
 He entered combat in the Vosges in December 1944.

 Setif insurrection

 On 8 March 1945, Duval was transferred to Algeria to serve as commander of the Constantine departement there.
 On 8 May 1945, the day Germany surrendered to the Allies, bringing World War II to an end in Europe, riots began in Sétif, west of Constantine, and native Algerians began killing French settlers in the surrounding countryside of Sétif Province.
 Unrest also occurred in Guelma Province.
 In response, Duval carried out very harsh and controversial policing operations that became known as the Sétif and Guelma massacre.
+In a secret report to his commander General Henry Martin, Duval said he'd bought time for the colonial government, but that they could not keep using brute force to suppress Algerian nationalists.
+Without reforms being enacted, Duval warned that not only Algerians would likely rise up in the future, they might triumph next time."I have secured you peace for 10 years.
+If France does nothing, it will all happen again, only next time it will be worse and may well be irreparable."